What is infertility?

 uterus where it can implant and grow.
 While ART procedures are often costly, many

-- In vitro fertilization (IVF).
-This involves removing a woman's eggs and fertilizing them in the lab with sperm.
+In vitro fertilization (IVF).
+This is done by removing a woman's eggs and fertilizing them in the lab with sperm.

 The embryo is then transferred into the woman's uterus through the cervix.
 Most couples

-transfer two embryos.
+transfer 2 embryos.
 More may be transferred in certain cases.
 IVF is the most common

 form of ART.
-It is often the treatment of choice for a woman with blocked, severely
+It's often the treatment of choice for a woman with blocked, severely

 damaged, or absent fallopian tubes.
 IVF is also used for infertility caused by endometriosis